se-edu/se-book/testing/testingTypes/exploratoryVsScriptedTesting/when/outcomes.md

-:trophy: Can explain the choice between exploratory testing and scripted testing :three:
+{{glyphicon_flag}} Can explain the choice between exploratory testing and scripted testing :three: